What’s special about this particular clothing drive?

 While the drive primarily targets the DC metro legal community, anyone from any walk of life is welcome to volunteer.
 Individuals and groups – both small and large – are welcome to join us.
 Some firms/offices/ organizations will convene a group of employees, friends and family to volunteer together during the drive.

 Kids of all ages are welcome to join us, and little ones love to participate.
-Parents of children under 18 years of age will need to complete and submit a parental permission form before or at the drive.
-The form will be provided to you upon request by emailing your GFTH contact or email@example.com.
+Children under 16 must be accompanied by an adult, and parents of children under 18 years of age will need to complete and submit a parental permission and waiver of liability form before or at the drive.
+Adults must also sign a waiver.
+The form will be provided to you upon request by emailing your GFTH contact contact Justin Loffredo or Ted Kornobis.

 Volunteers look forward to the drive each year and become regulars.
 It’s a great way to spend a winter day indoors, do some good, and meet other people in the DC area who share an interest in helping others in need.
 This is particularly an easy opportunity for busy people with limited time, but who want to help out with a great cause on a weekend.